Based on Richard Baum, Burying Mao: Chinese Politics in the Age of Deng (Princeton University Press, 1996)

 The state council and the central military commission (CMC) are nominally under the control of the NPC, but are in practice controlled by the CC.

 The state council is an executive body headed by the premier of China.
 The premier’s appointment is formally approved by the NPC, but he is selected by the PSC and becomes a member of that body if he is not one already.
-The premier is responsible for policy implementation.
+The premier is responsible for day-to-day policy implementation.
 He is supported by a number of vice-premiers, ministers, and department heads.
 Although his initiatives are formally approved by the NPC standing committee, they are driven by the decisions of the PSC.
 (The boundary between the CCP and the government has always been fuzzy.
 Deng Xiaoping wanted a clearer delineation of their responsibilities; Xi Jinping believes the fuzziness is a feature, not a bug.)

 The central military commission (CMC) controls the people’s liberation army (PLA), the people’s armed police, and militia groups.
 Nominally, there are two commissions, one answerable to the CCP and one answerable to the NPC.
 In practice, only one of these commissions matters: the CCP controls the military.2